Sagar2366/docker-interview-questions/DOCKER_INTERVIEW_QUESTIONS.md

 ---
 # Docker Compose

-## 1. What is Docker Compose and how does it differ from Docker?
+## 1. How does Docker Compose differ from Docker and when should you use it?

 ### Answer:
 Docker Compose is a tool for defining and running multi-container Docker applications using YAML configuration files.
-It simplifies the management of complex applications with multiple interconnected services.

 ### Docker vs Docker Compose: